Skip to Site HeaderSkip to Main ContentSkip to Footer

 • Lifestyle adjustments are the first line of defense, and medications work best when paired with consistent sleep and dietary habits.

-If you’ve ever tried to fall asleep with a burning sensation in your chest or a sour taste in your mouth, you’re not alone.
+If you've ever stayed up at night with a burning sensation in your chest or a bitter taste creeping up your throat, you know how miserable it can be — and you're far from alone.

-Acid reflux, also known as gastroesophageal reflux disease (GERD), affects up to 20% of adults every week, and nighttime symptoms are a major reason people toss and turn instead of getting the rest they need.
-[1]
+Acid reflux, also known as gastroesophageal reflux disease (GERD), affects up to 20% of adults on a weekly basis, and nighttime symptoms are one of the biggest reasons people struggle to get quality sleep.[1]

 The good news?
-A few simple changes can make a big difference in how well you sleep.
+A few straightforward changes to your routine can make a real difference in how well you sleep and how you feel the next morning.

 Understanding Acid Reflux and Its Impact on Sleep